LIVE Enjoy Science - The Appeal to the Member States of the United Nations Sign Now

 Member

-Sofia Todesca is a PhD student in Structural Biology at the International Max Planck Research School for Life Sciences (IMPRS-LS, Max Planck Institute for Biochemistry Munich).
-She has been Alumna of Collegio Ghislieri since 2015, where she graduated in 2019 at the University of Pavia in Molecular Biology and Genetics.
-She is currently pursuing her Diploma in Biomedical Sciences at the University School for Advanced Studies (IUSS Pavia).
+Sofia Todesca is PhD student in Structural Biology at the International Max Planck Research School for Molecules of Life (IMPRS-ML, Max Planck Institute for Biochemistry Munich).
+She has been Alumna of Collegio Ghislieri since 2015, where she graduated in 2020 in Molecular Biology and Genetics at the University of Pavia.
+During her university studies she also completed her Diploma in Biomedical Sciences at the University School for Advanced Studies (IUSS Pavia).
 In the years she has been visitor scholar in many top-level research institutions.
-Her PhD project is aimed at dissecting from a structural and biochemical points of view some crucial events concerning RNA metabolism by using techniques such as Cryo-Electron Microscopy.
-Nevertheless, her motto is "May Science help me, while observing the infinitely small,
+Her PhD project is aimed at dissecting both from a biochemical and structural point of view some crucial events concerning RNA metabolism by using high hand techniques such as cryogenic-electron microscopy (cryo-EM).
+This allows to visualize the 3D structures of the molecules of life at atomic resolution.
+Nevertheless, her motto is "May Science help me, while observing the infinitely small, to never forget the bigger picture”.

 • Elisabetta Dal Gal